duckinator/emanate/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/duckinator/emanate.
 Please report security problems to the normal issue tracker.

+When adding new functionality, please add tests.
+Mention @duckinator if you need assistance with adding tests.

 ## License

 The project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).